Enthalpiex/Hugoblog/content/post/Obsidian is not ENOUGH/index.md

 ---
-title: Obsidian is Not Enough...
+title: Obsidian is Not Enough
 author: Entropiex
 description: Mind map is needed
 date: 2024-02-26